 1/2 tbsp. red wine vinegar

 Salt and pepper, as desired

-Blend all ingredients together, shake, and pour over your salad.
+2. Blend dressing ingredients together, shake and pour over your salad

 Cherry & Molasses Lake Michigan Salmon

 1. Combine the oil, molasses, garlic and lemon peel; set aside half of the mixture for serving